 If your company relies on contractors, the hybrid working model can be a great way to manage them.
 This is because it allows you to bring them on board without having to worry about office space or other logistics.
 In contrast with traditional employees, freelancers and contractors make their invoices, send them in, and do their job without needing much hand holding.

-In summary, hybrid work arrangements are becoming more popular as technology allows for more flexible and remote work options.
+Hybrid work arrangements are becoming more popular as technology allows for more flexible and remote work options.

 Hybrid work can provide many benefits, including a better work/life balance, increased flexibility, and improved productivity.
 Working in-person and remotely can also help build teamwork and collaboration.